maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `RSocketRequester` support for metadataPush interactions.
 * The `preservePublishOrder` option for STOMP/WebSocket applications now works in combination with send buffer size and time limits.
 * Support for [Kotlin multiplatform serialization](https://docs.spring.io/spring-framework/docs/current/reference/html/languages.html#kotlin-multiplatform-serialization) (JSON only for now)
-* `StompBrokerRelayMessageHandler` can be configured with a `Taskscheduler` in order to send heartbeats to the broker in lieu of messages with a non-broker destination.
-This can help for clients that send heartbeats only when no other messages are sent.
-* `WebSocketMessageBrokerConfigurationSupport` has been refactored to not require CGLIB proxies, see [related commit](https://github.com/spring-projects/spring-framework/commit/017242463502f451c6c71a823b9c5232276dd78e).

 ### General Web Revision